-Prerequisites: TSI Satisfied and enrollment in the Associate Degree Nursing program.
+Prerequisites: TSI Satisfied and admission into the Associate Degree Nursing program.

+Corequisites: RNSG 1162, RNSG 1163, and RNSG 2208.
 Study of concepts related to the provision of nursing care for children and their families, emphasizing judgment, and professional values within a legal/ethical framework.